 Las Vegas homebuyers are bidding up prices in collapsing economy

-[LAS VEGAS] Nowhere is the widening gap between real estate and the real economy more apparent than in Las Vegas, where tourism is in ruins, wages are plunging and home prices just keep rocketing higher.
+NOWHERE is the widening gap between real estate and the real economy in the US more apparent than in Las Vegas, where tourism is in ruins, wages are plunging and home prices just keep rocketing higher.

 Your feedback is important to us